Citizens Memorial Health Care Foundation

 - D. Michelle Meents, M.D.

 - K. Ronald Smith, M.D.
-(32 years on CMH medical staff, board-certified orthopedic surgeon)
+(32 years on CMH medical staff, board-certified orthopaedic surgeon)

-ToRCH Leadership Board The local ToRCH Leadership Board includes members from the hospital, primary care, behavioral health, public health, community-based organizations, and advocacy groups for seniors and children.
+ToRCH Leadership Board The local ToRCH Leadership Board includes members from the hospital, primary care, behavioural health, public health, community-based organisations, and advocacy groups for seniors and children.
 This board reviews funding applications and selects grant recipients.

 Leadership Quote: CEO Michael Calhoun stated: "Because of you, lives were changed this year.
 Every gift carries hope, comfort and strength to someone who needs it most."